-At the Center for Crisis Intervention, we follow up both individuals and groups who are affected by everyday emergencies and accidents.
+At the Clinic for Crisis Psychology, we follow up both individuals and groups who are affected by everyday emergencies and accidents.
 In particularly these groups:

 The center's employees have been actively involved in major accidents, like the bus accident in Måbødalen (1988), Estonia shipwreck (1994), Åsta accident (2000), Rocknes shipwreck (2004), the terror in Norway in 2011, different helicopter- and aircrashes, the tsunami in Southeast Asia as well as numerous other events.